 Editing Employee Pay Information

-If you need to edit an employee’s pay information, go to Payroll > Employees > Employee List > click the employee’s name > Pay Info tab.
+If you need to change an employee’s information, go to Payroll > Employees > Employee List > click the employee’s name > Pay Info tab.

 Here is a description of each field.
 Click the “Edit” link to change any of these fields.

 Pay Frequency: The pay frequency will automatically show the company’s default pay frequency (how often you run payroll).
 If the employee’s pay frequency is different than the company default, select the correct pay frequency from the drop-down.

 Pay Type: If you need to change your employee’s Pay Type from Hourly to Salary, or Salary to Hourly, select the Pay Type from the drop-down list.
 The Pay Type determines the unit of pay for the employee: Hourly, Salary, or Salary Non-Exempt.
 See Employee Pay Types for more details.

 Entering pay rates will depend on whether the employee is Hourly or Salary/Salary Non-Exempt.

 Pay Rate: Enter the hourly pay rate (e.g. 14.75).

 Pay Rate Description: This is optional if you only have one pay rate for this employee.
 If you add more pay rates, you will need to enter a description for each pay rate.
 This description will appear when running payrolls to differentiate each rate, along with reports and employee pay stubs.
 When you start to type, the description will be suggested based on what you have used before.

 Add Another Pay Rate: If this employee is paid at more than one hourly rate, enter another pay rate and pay rate description.
 You can add up to five different pay rates per employee.